 Best practices for crawling in SharePoint Server

-Learn about best practices for crawling in SharePoint Server 2016 and SharePoint Server 2013.
+Learn about best practices for crawling in SharePoint Server.

 The Search system crawls content to build a search index that users can run search queries against.
 This article contains suggestions as to how to manage crawls most effectively.

 Use the default content access account to crawl most content

 The default content access account is a domain account that you specify for the SharePoint Server Search service to use by default for crawling.
 For simplicity, it is best to use this account to crawl as much as possible of the content that is specified by your content sources.
 To change the default content access account, see Change the default account for crawling in SharePoint Server.